 -

-The report released by the US Government Accountability Office (GAO) highlighted challenges facing the Constellation class, including unplanned weight growth and design instability.
+The report released by the US Government Accountability Office (GAO) highlighted the challenges facing the Constellation class, including unplanned weight growth and design instability.

 With information from Naval Power.